Egor3f/rssalchemy/README.md

 ## About

 RSS Alchemy is a website-to-rss converter, like RSSHub, RSS-bridge or Rss.app.
-Here is the difference:
+Here are main features:

 - Convert arbitrary website to RSS feed using CSS selectors
 - Dynamic websites are supported using headless chrome (playwright)